How To Grow Oyster Mushrooms Step-By-Step

 If you have a compost tumbler or a stationary composter, your spent substrate is ideal for turning into compost.
 In fact, it’s commonly done in the commercial growing industry, and then the subsequent compost is then sold as “mushroom compost”.
 This rich source of plant nutrition is a worthy addition to your garden.
 Even if you don’t have a normal compost pile, you can feed your spent substrate to vermicomposting worms, as they’ll consume it greedily and give you nutrient-rich worm castings as a result.

 An added bonus of making mushroom compost: you can use old mushrooms to generate spores and maybe get another bloom or four of various types of mushrooms right on top of your compost pile.
-This only works if your pile is fully shaded, but this video will give you some inspiration on how to maybe coax another batch or two of mushrooms out of your remnants.
+This only works if your pile is fully shaded, but you may be able to coax another batch or two of mushrooms out of your remnants.

 Q: How long does it take to grow oyster mushrooms?